 ![]() |

-and Ray Rotuna's 1959 Rambler Rebel Cross Country Wagon is rust free
+Rotuna's 1959 Rambler Rebel Cross Country Wagon is rust free with just

-powerful and Ray states the car handles exceptionally well on all
+and Ray states the car handles exceptionally well on all surfaces.
+Ray

-transaction, the Rotuna's reviewed with the shop owner the
+Rotuna's reviewed with the shop owner the possibilities of his

 PA |